 Still, other more Traditional Satanists feel that there is a hell, and that Satan resides there.
 So as you can see beliefs vary among different types of Satanists.
 For more information, see my blog post at the Spiritual Satanist Blog: What Do Satanists Believe About the Afterlife?

 – Do Satanists believe in Sin?

-Some would say that the idea of sin controls how others live their lives.
+Some would say that the idea of sin controls how others live their lives through morality.
 Many Satanists focus on ethics instead of morality.
 For an exploration of how Satanists can leave Christianity behind visit: On Leaving Christianity, Advice From a Satanist

 – Do Satanists have a Golden Rule or a Moral law to follow?